 Oct.
-3 (Bloomberg) --Jonathan Sobel, a former Goldman Sachs Group Inc. (GS) partner who oversaw the firm’s mortgage division, bought a duplex on Manhattan’s Park Avenue for $19.3 million, a 45 percent discount from the original asking price.
+3 (Bloomberg) --Jonathan Sobel, a former Goldman Sachs Group Inc. (GS:US) partner who oversaw the firm’s mortgage division, bought a duplex on Manhattan’s Park Avenue for $19.3 million, a 45 percent discount from the original asking price.

 The purchase of the co-op at 740 Park Ave. was completed on Aug.
 31, according to records filed yesterday with the city’s Department of Finance.
 The 6,700-square-foot (620-square-meter) apartment was owned by Randolph Speight, the late investment banker, for more than 40 years.
 It features a private elevator and landing, four staff bedrooms and a butler’s pantry, according to the broker’s listing.

 “The grandeur and scale of this spectacular apartment characterizes the most refined residential lifestyle available in New York,” according to the listing by brokers Meredyth Smith and Serena Boardman of Sotheby’s International Realty.

 The apartment has been for sale since 2008, when Speight’s estate put it on the market for $35 million.
 The price was cut twice since then, most recently to $23 million in January 2011, according to StreetEasy.com, a property-listings website.

 In June 2011, the estate decided to shoulder the cost of renovating the property to appeal to more buyers.
 The bathrooms and kitchen were gutted and redone, and all the wiring was replaced, Smith said in a telephone interview.
 The strategy resulted in the duplex receiving multiple offers, she said.

 “They turned what was an estate-condition apartment into something that was in move-in condition,” Smith said.
 “And that was the key to the lock.”